-This office provides information and assistance regarding registration procedures, and photo identification cards.
-Information and requests for enrollment verifications, transcripts and applications for Pennsylvania residency qualification are available online at www.temple.edu/registrar.
+Degree students who have not attended Temple for one semester or more must complete an undergraduate request to re-enroll form prior to registering.
+This office also provides information and assistance regarding registration procedures and change of program.
+Information and requests for enrollment verification, transcripts and applications for Pennsylvania residency qualifications are available at https://registrar.temple.edu/.

 Ambler Arboretum of Temple University

-The Ambler Campus Intercollegiate Athletics Field House, located off of Woods Drive, includes "green roof" structures, developed by Temple University with the help of a $50,000 grant from PECO.
-A green roof is a living biological community of plants that provides an environmentally-sound alternative to a traditional roof system.
+The Ambler Campus Intercollegiate Athletics Field House, located off Woods Drive, includes "green roof" structures.
+A green roof is a living biological community of plants that provides an environmentally sound alternative to a traditional roof system.
 The green roof garden allows for educational and research opportunities for students and faculty.

-The Greenhouse at Temple University Ambler provides students with a first-class facility to study plant and soil science.
+The Greenhouse Education and Research Complex provides faculty and students with first-class facilities to study plant and soil science and conduct horticultural research.
 The energy-efficient greenhouse includes computerized climate controls and thermal blankets to protect the plants in the winter and shade them in the summer.
 Modern fertilizer injection systems water and fertilize plants simultaneously.
-In addition to being used for coursework, the greenhouse provides faculty and students with a facility to conduct horticulture research that is at the forefront of the industry.
+The Complex includes a one-acre research garden with an apiary, a shade house and a hoop house.

 Temple Infant and Child Laboratory